From Finspong in Sweden to Mannheim in Germany: First MVV heat pump reaches its destination

-Together with MVV we are building a large-scale heat pump plant in Mannheim.
-It will use river water as a heat source, helping to reduce the use of coal at the GKM plant.
+Together with MVV we have built a large-scale heat pump plant in Mannheim.
+It uses river water as a heat source, helping to reduce the use of coal at the GKM plant.
 The new heat pump is the first step towards the goal of green district heating.
-MVV and the City of Mannheim is targeting to become CO2 neutral in the district heating production by 2030.At the Mannheim site, the heat pump uses 7 MW of electrical power from renewable sources to produce 20 MW of thermal energy which is used to reheat the district heating return flow up to 99 °C. From 2023 onwards, the facility is expected to supply heating for 3,500 households and save some 10,000 tonnes of carbon emissions per year.
+MVV and the City of Mannheim is targeting to become CO2 neutral in the district heating production by 2030.

 The heat pump power plant consists of the following components